PedroRdrigues/GeoMapper/README.md

     area.afforestation()
 ```

-## Saves to a specified file and names it
+## ðŸ’¾ Saves to a specified file and names it

 ```code
     area.save('Arborizacao_Brasil_tratado')